02 - Fundamentals fo Queuing Theory - OMT

 service in random order (siro)

-In SIRO discipline there is no preset order and the costumer is selected randomly from the queu.
+In SIRO discipline there is no preset order and the costumer is selected randomly from the queue.

 This system is mostly applied to industrial processes where the costumer are different items in a production line.